 The fourteen technology-enhanced “smart” classrooms are the main home for instructional technology at NEC.
 Every classroom has a stereo speaker system, a ceiling-mounted HD projector, and a full-service audio/visual cabinet.
-Thirteen rooms are equipped with a teaching podium which houses audio, video, and internet connection for a laptop computer.
+All rooms are equipped with a teaching podium which houses audio, video, and internet connection for a laptop computer.
 Additionally, three classrooms contain kiosks with a built-in desktop computer.

 For ease of use, equipment across these classrooms is largely standardized, and each classroom contains instructional “quick guides.”
 Additionally, faculty/teaching assistant training is available at any time by request.